pingcap/tiflash/docs/design/2023-03-13-tiflash-supports-spill-to-disk.md

 ### Hash Aggregation
 Each thread does operation of local aggregation with its own input data.
 If the memory exceeds the limit, each partition in the Hash table will be converted into an independent block and spilled to disk.
 - If there is no data spilled to disk, merging the local aggregation based on the original algorithm.
-- If some data is spilled to disk, doing final aggregation of the memory data and the spilled data
+- If some data is spilled to disk, spill all the in memory data to spill at the end, and doing memory efficient merge aggregation based on the spilled data
 - #### Overview
   ![agg_spill_overview](./images/2023-03-13-tiflash-supports-spill-to-disk-agg_with_spill.png)